 \subsubsection{Applications of Conventional QC for Routing}

 \

 \textbf{Without consideration of mobility}

-The paper \cite{10325636} introduced a multi-phase method to address the vehicle routing with backhauls, mapping key elements of each phase onto QUBO models suitable for Ising machines.
-The two-phase method comprised a clustering phase followed by a routing phase, while the three-phase method included a depot clustering phase, a vehicle clustering phase, and a routing phase.
-The clustering-related phases were expansions of the knapsack problem, while the routing phases were tackled as TSP.
-Its process of modeling the problem as a QUBO formation can be regarded as a tutorial for applying QC in the field of networking.
+The paper \cite{10325636} introduces a multi-phase method to address vehicle routing with backhauls, mapping key elements of each phase onto QUBO models suitable for Ising machines.
+The two-phase method comprises a clustering phase followed by a routing phase, while the three-phase method includes a depot clustering phase, a vehicle clustering phase, and a routing phase.
+The clustering-related phases are expansions of the knapsack problem, while the routing phases are tackled as TSP.
+Its modeling process of QUBO formation can be regarded as a tutorial for applying QC in the field of networking.

-The paper \cite{done-zhongrunhu-4-ok-fine} presented a multi-objective dynamic programming framework aimed at generating potentially Pareto-optimal routes by leveraging correlations among specific links within these routes, thereby significantly reducing the total number of routes.
-This framework extended the widely single-objective Bellman-Ford algorithm to handle multiple objectives.
-Additionally, the paper introduced a quantum-assisted algorithm that capitalized on both the dynamic programming framework and the synergies between Quantum Programming and Hybrid Programming to effectively solve the multi-objective routing problem.
-Similar works from the authors with different objectives or different QC algorithms were presented in \cite{done-shike-9-ok} and \cite{done-second-gaopeng-19-ok}.
-The study \cite{done-shike-8-ok}, similar to \cite{done-zhongrunhu-4-ok-fine}, utilized the Boyer-Brassard-Hoyer-Tapp quantum search algorithm, but in a different scenario within self-organizing networks.
-They introduced an optimal multi-objective quantum-assisted algorithm aimed at assessing legitimate routes while incorporating the concept of Pareto optimality to reduce complexity.
-However, the study overlooked the influence of node mobility, a critical characteristic in self-organizing networks like Ad-hoc networks.
+The paper \cite{done-zhongrunhu-4-ok-fine} presents a multi-objective dynamic programming framework aimed at generating potentially Pareto-optimal routes by leveraging correlations among specific links, thereby significantly reducing the total number of routes.
+This framework extends the widely single-objective Bellman-Ford algorithm to handle multiple objectives.
+Additionally, the paper introduces a quantum-assisted algorithm that capitalizes on both the dynamic programming framework and the synergies between quantum programming and hybrid programming to effectively solve the multi-objective routing problem.
+Similar works from the authors with different objectives or different QC algorithms are presented in \cite{done-shike-9-ok, done-second-gaopeng-19-ok}.
+The study \cite{done-shike-8-ok}, similar to \cite{done-zhongrunhu-4-ok-fine}, utilizes the Boyer-Brassard-Hoyer-Tapp quantum search algorithm, but in a different scenario within self-organizing networks.
+They introduce an optimal multi-objective quantum-assisted algorithm aimed at assessing legitimate routes while incorporating the concept of Pareto optimality to reduce complexity.
+However, the study overlooks the influence of node mobility, a critical characteristic in self-organizing networks like Ad-hoc networks.